 Keep away from fire

 Isopropyl alcohol is extremely flammable.
 Though it dries quickly, spraying it on upholstered furniture, carpets, fabrics, clothing, and mattresses creates a fire hazard.
 Vapors that linger in the air are also highly flammable.
-Be very careful around open flames.
+Avoid using rubbing alcohol around open flames.

 Household Rubbing Alcohol Hacks

 Rubbing alcohol is a solvent that has the ability to cut through heavy grime build-up, grease, and oils.
-Use it to remove greasy grime buildup on range hoods, appliances and glass or laminate cabinets.
+Rubbing alcohol is a great way to clean greasy grime buildup on range hoods, appliances and glass or laminate cabinets.
 Simply spray and wipe.

 Disinfect countertops, surfaces and high touch areas